 Situations like these are all too common in any project-based organization (especially agencies).
 People get sick, take vacations, and leave for other agencies.

-Sometimes, they get saddled with so much work that their morale drops, and creativity suffers.
+Sometimes, employees get saddled with so much work that their morale drops, and creativity suffers.
 Other times they have so little work that the business doesn’t make any money off of them.

 While resource management is important for every business, the creative industry depends on it more than most.
 Creatives need work that is creatively stimulating.
 They also want work that helps them learn.

-Assigning tasks to creatives uniformly - like some factories - will just result in them dropping out.
-A long-term disaster for any agency.
+Assigning tasks to creatives uniformly - like in some factories - will just result in them dropping out.
+This spells long-term disaster for any agency.

 Resource Planning vs Capacity Planning